The Executive Who Couldn't Stop Working Late

 The Architecture of Internal Conflict

 - You want two seemingly incompatible things: Success AND balance.
 Control AND collaboration.
 Security AND satisfaction.
+Current state AND future state.

 - Both desires are legitimate: Each serves a real need, protects something valuable, or honours a deep commitment.